August 14, 2018

 As most of you know, the journey to residency matching in the United States is not that simple.
 It is a long pathway the begins on the first day of medical school.

-It is well known that medical residency programs in the United States are amongst the best training programs globally, and that is why residencies in the United States are classically competitive, amongst local applicants and international medical graduates.
+It is well known that medical residency programs in the United States are amongst the best training programs globally, and that is why residencies in the United States are classically competitive, among local applicants and international medical graduates.
 Various residencies are not the same and depend on the hospital itself and the specialty.
 Here are the most competitive specialties in the United States.
 Ranking via ERAS will be performed at the time of your medical residency application:

 #1: Orthopedic Surgery Overall Score: 28